Election Shows that Tackling Climate Change is Among Top Issues for Voters Across Canada

-The Liberals, NDP, Greens, and Bloc Québécois also committed to meeting and/or exceeding current global emission-reduction targets, contributing to global climate action.
-Political parties and all Canadians now must work together to set even more ambitious targets for reducing greenhouse gas emissions globally and at home and invest in solutions that ensure Canada delivers on them.
+We applaud the commitments across parties to meet global emission-reduction targets in line with global science in order to avoid catastrophic warming.
+Canadians now must work together toward ambitious targets for reducing greenhouse gas emissions globally and at home, and invest in solutions that ensure Canada delivers on them.

-Nature United looks forward to working with the Liberal government and all parties on:
+Nature United looks forward to working with the newly elected government and all parties on:

 - Recognizing the rights of Indigenous Peoples and advancing Indigenous-led conservation, in particular through Indigenous Protected Areas and Guardians programs